 Now if you ask me if my Thai Massage techniques fixed the disease, I have to say no – or at least not all by themselves.

 So why did they heal?
-In all of those seemingly miraculous improvements there were other factors present which were more important than massage techniques.
+In all of those seemingly miraculous improvements, there were other factors present that were more important than massage techniques.
 Here is a list of some of them:

 - The clients trusted me completely

 - They were convinced that I would be able to help them